 October 20, 2009: Apple goes big with its iMac redesign, introducing the first 27-inch all-in-one Mac.

-While we’re used to it today, the 2009 iMac’s 27-inch display and 16:9 aspect ratio seemed opulent at the time.
-It even struck some users as being comically oversized back then.
+While we’re used to such things today, the 2009 iMac’s 27-inch display and 16:9 aspect ratio seemed incredibly opulent at the time.
+It even struck some observers as comically oversized back then.
 Although Apple previously offered its Cinema Display in sizes up to 30 inches, the majority of consumers did not own such monstrous flat-panel monitors.

 Together with its LED-backlit widescreen display, the screen size confirmed Macs as the computer of choice for watching HD video.
-It was a natural progression for the company.
+It was a natural progression for Apple.

 In terms of specs, the 2009 iMacs (Apple also produced a 21.5-inch version) offered the improvements you’d expect.
 With the exception of the base model, video card options switched to AMD.
 The processor and RAM got a big boost across the entire iMac range.

 The joy of unibody iMac and a Magic Mouse

 From a production perspective, the biggest change for the iMac was undoubtedly the shift toward a “unibody” manufacturing process.
 Apple knows that most customers don’t care much about how the company manufactures its devices, so long as the results look good and work well.